 The problem is many companies lack the key metrics to evaluate their Working Capital.
 And even if they understand their Working Capital , they lack the tools to make the improvements..

-Working Capital problem, somehow does not seem to be a business priority.
+Working Capital problem, somehow does not seem to be a business PRIORITY..
 The reason?
-Working Capital issues are not as obvious as profitability issues, hence not linked to business and individual performance.
+Working Capital issues are not as obvious as profitability issues, hence they are not linked to business and individual performance.

 For most businesses, P&L is the focus, this is how you measure business and operational performance.
-But cash flow is a result of profit, as well as Working Capital.
-So capital management should also be a number one priority.
+But cash flow is a result of profit, as well as Working Capital, hence Working Capital management should also be your number ONE priority.